First-time buyer mortgages

 Most banks like a 10% deposit for the property you’re buying, though it’s possible to buy with a 5% deposit using the Mortgage Guarantee Scheme.

-A bigger deposit is likely to get you lower interest rates and lower repayment costs, saving you money in the long run.
+A bigger deposit is likely to open up lower interest rates and lower repayment costs, saving you money in the long run.

 How much could my mortgage repayments be?